-BCF is committed to meeting sustainable development goals (SDGs) and to aligning its management and core business more and more closely with these goals.
-In the BCF Sustainable Development Charter, its sets goals and defines the principles that the Bank commits to uphold.
+We at BCF are committed to meeting sustainable development goals (SDGs) and to aligning our management and core business more and more closely with these goals.
+In the BCF Sustainable Development Charter, we set goals and define the principles that we at the Bank commit to uphold.